Unleash/unleash-client-node/README.md

 ```

 ### Built in activation strategies
-The Java client comes with implementations for the built-in activation strategies
+The client comes with implementations for the built-in activation strategies
 provided by unleash.

 - DefaultStrategy